computationalgeography/lue/document/python_package/quick_start.rst

     >>> planets = dataset.add_phenomenon("planets")

 A phenomenon contains property sets.
 A property set is an aggregate of a domain and zero or more properties sharing the domain.
 A domain can be created given a domain configuration.
 A domain configuration is an aggregate of a time domain configuration and a space domain configuration.
 To keep things simple, we assume an omnipresent time and omnipresent space domain.
 This means we don't have to explicitly create a domain configuration since an omnipresent spatio-temporal domain is the default domain.
-The property-set created here is named 'omnipresent'.
+The property set created here is named 'omnipresent'.

 ::